ustbhuangyi/better-scroll/packages/vuepress-docs/docs/en-US/plugins/observe-dom.md

 # observe-dom
-Enable the ability to watch for changes of scroll dom.
+Enable the ability to watch for changes of scroll DOM.
 With this plugin, the refresh function will be called when the scroll elements change.
 It has the following features:

 - Debounce feature for css attributions which change frequently
 - If the scroll elements change occurs during the scroll animation, refresh will not be triggered.